 My early career was in the Information Technology Industry, working as a Systems Engineer and then as a Systems Engineering Manager for IBM.
 I served as a Councillor for 9 years in Trafford where I was Council cabinet member for Education and Services for Children and Young People, responsible for a budget of over £100 million.
 I also worked as an adviser on community regeneration projects across Greater Manchester and as an advisor to a national charity for carers, for whom I co-wrote three national reports on carers’ issues.

 My work as an MP in Worsley and Eccles South

 Along with working to improve life for carers and trying to increase the number of girls and women taking part in a sport or fitness activity, I work on many local campaigns on behalf of my constituents in Worsley and Eccles South.

+I have always opposed proposals for exploratory drilling and fracking at Barton Moss and will continue to oppose fracking in Worsley and Eccles in the future.
 In 2015 I raised serious concerns about White’s Recycling Plant in Eccles and held a debate in Parliament to highlight the problems at the site.
-Following her intervention the Environment Agency was forced to take action to close the plant and later to ensure the site was cleared.
+Following my intervention the Environment Agency was forced to take action to close the plant and later to ensure the site was cleared.

 I am a Trustee of the Salford Families in Need Project which provides food and support to families and individuals, supported by the Bread and Butter Thing, from its hub at Barton Moss Primary School.
 I also support the work of local foodbanks and volunteer at foodbank collections at Tesco Walkden whenever I can.

 I was elected as the MP for Worsley in May 2005.
 After that election the boundaries of the constituency changed to include part of Eccles and it was re-named Worsley and Eccles South, where I was elected in 2010 and re-elected in May 2015, June 2017 and again in December 2019.